-The GRE General Test is usually taken by individuals who’ve completed an undergraduate degree, and are considering graduate school or business school.
+The GRE General Test is usually taken by individuals who’ve completed an undergraduate degree and are considering graduate school or business school.

-If you’re applying to law school or medical school, though, you’ll need to take other specialized admissions tests.
+If you’re applying to law school or medical school, however, you’ll need to take other specialized admissions tests.
 The LSAT is for law school admission, while the MCAT is the admissions test for medical school.

 Time management is one of the most important skills to master during your studying.
 You only have 3 hours and 45 minutes to take the GRE.

-The test typically begins with a one hour Analytical Writing section, followed by two sections of Verbal Reasoning with 20 questions.
+The test typically begins with a one-hour Analytical Writing section, followed by two sections of Verbal Reasoning with 20 questions.
 Each section must be completed in 30 minutes.

 The test ends with two Quantitative Reasoning sections.
-These sections contain 20 questions each, and must be completed in 35 minutes.
+These sections contain 20 questions each and must be completed in 35 minutes.